zhutoutoutousan/A-study-note-as-a-beginner/health-for-engineers-and-scientists/_log-H_sick-log.md

     - I know this pattern, it indicates that your main problem comes from folliculitis and insomnia
       - For folli, don't move too much and let the tissue heal itself which relieves insomnia
       - For insomnia-induced sleep deprivation, 15 minutes meditation is just what you need

+# 2021/9/2
+## Discovering makeshift remedy for your pain due to Folliculitis
+- 西瓜霜 dulls the pain a bit